Allerton Junction

-Allerton Junction is an at grade junction signal box just east of Liverpool South Parkway, Allerton, Merseyside.
+Allerton Junction is an at grade junction just east of Liverpool South Parkway, Allerton, Merseyside.
 It takes its name from the former Allerton station that South Parkway replaced.

 The junction is where the Liverpool to Manchester line branches off the Liverpool branch of the West Coast Main Line.
 Services operating over the junction are East Midlands Railway (to Nottingham & Norwich), TransPennine Express (Leeds & Scarborough), West Midlands Trains (Birmingham New Street), Northern (stopping services to Manchester Oxford Road) and Avanti West Coast (London Euston).